shprink/conferences/2017/introduction-to-ionic/slides/Ionic.md

             <li>Your JavaScript code is on top of everything</li>
             <li>Your code seats on top of Ionic so you can use any Ionic components or services</li>
             <li>Ionic being based on Angular you can also reach Angular features such as the HTTP module to make HTTP requests</li>
-            <li>Then you app runs on a Webview or Browser depending on the platform</li>
+            <li>Then your app runs on a Webview or Browser depending on the platform</li>
             <li>To interact with the device features such as the camera you can use either Cordova if you want to build an hybrid app for Android or iOS or HTML5 if you build for the Web.</li>
         </ol>
         <b>Your Ionic application has therefore access to every API you might want to use to build your application.</b>